PolarRobotics/PR-Docs/docs/source/high-level/bot-types.md

 ## Quarterback V3
 ### Description
-- The "new" quarterback is functionally two robots attached to the same chassis.
-	- The "base" is functionally identical to a lineman and is controlled the same way.
-	- The "turret" features a tiltable launch assembly consisting of flywheels and a "gripper" or "cradle" to hold the ball.
 - Its primary purpose is to throw the football using the flywheels.
 - For the turret, the driver is also able to:
 	- control flywheel speed